Let’s break it down and see how Guesty compares to one of its top competitors—Hospitable.

 Guesty often charges a commission (2%–5%) on your bookings.
 This means as you grow and increase your nightly rates, Guesty takes a larger cut of your profit.

 Essential tools like dynamic pricing and smart home management are frequently treated as paid add-ons or require third-party subscriptions.
-In contrast, Hospitable includes these natively in its Professional tier.
+In contrast, Hospitable includes these natively in its subscriptions.

 Guesty Pro often requires annual contracts, making it difficult to switch if your needs change.
 Hospitable allows you to cancel or downgrade anytime.